RomuloDurante/FormRegExpr/README.md

-# validateFormRegularExpressions
+# validate Form with Regular Expressions
-Example of the module JS to validate input values with regular expressions
+Example of the moduleJS to validate input values with regular expressions.

-## test Romulo
+You can use this code without change your aplication because it's inside an IIFE.